tko22/flask-boilerplate/README.md

 docker run -e POSTGRES_USER=testusr -e POSTGRES_PASSWORD=password -e POSTGRES_DB=testdb -p 5432:5432 -v flask-app-db:/var/lib/postgresql/data -d postgres:10
 ```

+Another option is to create a postgres instance on a cloud service like elephantsql and connect it to this app.
+Remember to change the postgres url and don't hard code it in!

 Then, install the python dependencies and run the server:

 ```